 Figure 1 shows the median total margins of rural hospitals that provided and did not provide LTC in each of the five periods.
 Rural hospitals that did not provide LTC had a higher median total margin than those that provided LTC in every period except 2018-19.
 Median profitability of rural hospitals that provided and did not provide LTC increased over the first four time periods, but there was a large decrease in profitability of both in 2022-23.
-The distribution of total margin of rural hospitals that provided and did not provide LTC by period is shown in Appendix A.
+The distribution of total margin of rural hospitals that provided and did not provide ACC in the first four time periods.